What is Empliciti?

 How is Empliciti currently being studied in myeloma?

-In addition to the ELOQUENT-2 trial, a second Phase III trial (ELOQUENT-1) is evaluating whether adding Empliciti to Rd as treatment for newly diagnosed myeloma will increase the length of time before the disease progresses.
-A substudy will determine if patients receiving added Empliciti have lower levels of the SLAMF7/CS1 marker on their myeloma cells at time of disease progression.
+In addition to the ELOQUENT-2 (NCT01239797) and ELOQUENT-3 (NCT02654132) trials, a third phase 3 trial (ELOQUENT-1; NCT01335399) is evaluating whether adding Empliciti to Rd as treatment for newly diagnosed myeloma will increase the length of time before the disease progresses.
+A substudy (ELO 1 Substudy; NCT01891643) will determine if patients receiving added Empliciti have lower levels of the SLAMF7/CS1 marker on their myeloma cells at the time of disease progression.
 Both trials are fully enrolled.

 Interested in learning more about Empliciti clinical trials?
-Talk to an MMRF Patient Support Nurse to learn more or use our clinical trials finder:
+Talk to an MMRF Nurse Patient Navigator to learn more or use our clinical trials finder: